COS301-SE-2023/WriteToPdf/README.md

 ## Organisation & Management
 We use <a href="https://github.com/COS301-SE-2023/WriteToPdf/issues">Github Issues</a> and <a href="https://github.com/COS301-SE-2023/WriteToPdf/projects?query=is%3Aopen">Github Projects</a> to organise our team, with different members being assigned to specific tasks to ensure effective use of each member’s time.

-## Branching strategy
-The main branch is the live/deployed branch.
-Test branch is used to run all tests.
-A feature branch will be created for each feature being worked on.

-Merge feature branches into test, then merge test into main.

 ## Repository Structure